Azasakhe/Netflix/Contribute-and-donations.md

 ## Donations status

-Budget: 65€ (personal funds will be added to the current budget)<br/>
+Budget: 70€ (personal funds will be added to the current budget)<br/>
 Goal: 159€ + 100€

 _A huge thank you to those who were able to participate in the goal:_

-Dominik, Frederik, Martin, Bertrand, Dorin, Bruno, Péter, Timo
+Dózsa, Dominik, Frederik, Martin, Bertrand, Dorin, Bruno, Péter, Timo